yusefpasha/LEGZOcompany/README.md

 ## Contact

 Have questions or suggestions?
-Feel free to [open an issue](https://github.com/yusefpasha/LEGZO/issues) or contact us at `legzo.ir@gmail.com`.
+Feel free to [open an issue](https://github.com/yusefpasha/LEGZO/issues)